Astroua/SCIMES/docs/using.rst

 * ``silhouette``: float showing the silhouette of the selected clustering configuration.
-This value ranges between 0 and 1 and represents the goodness of the clustering, where values close to 0 indicate poor clustering, while values close to 1 indicates well separated clusters (i.e. good clustering), according to the selected clustering criteria.
+This value ranges between 0 and 1 and represents the goodness of the clustering, where values close to 0 indicate poor clustering, while values close to 1 indicate well separated clusters (i.e. good clustering)

 ``SCIMES`` visualizes the clusters within the dendrogram throught the `plot_tree <https://dendrograms.readthedocs.org/en/latest/api/astrodendro.plot.DendrogramPlotter.html#astrodendro.plot.DendrogramPlotter.plot_tree>`_ method of ``astrodendro``.
-Each cluster is indicated with a different, random color.
+Each cluster is indicated with a different random color.

-Together, ``SCIMES`` generates the assignment cube of the clouds within the star forming complex through the `get_mask <https://dendrograms.readthedocs.org/en/latest/api/astrodendro.structure.Structure.html#astrodendro.structure.Structure.get_mask>`_ method of ``astrodendro``.
+Together, ``SCIMES`` generates the assignment cube of the clouds through the `get_mask <https://dendrograms.readthedocs.org/en/latest/api/astrodendro.structure.Structure.html#astrodendro.structure.Structure.get_mask>`_ method of ``astrodendro``.
 Pixels within a given cloud are labeled with a number related to the index of the dendrogram.